vision-web3/validatornode/README.md

 #### Python package

-We distribute the package in test-pypi and pypi under the following projects: https://test.pypi.org/project/pantos-validator-node/ and https://pypi.org/project/pantos-validator-node/.
-You can install it to your project by using `pip install pantos-validator-node`.
+We distribute the package in test-pypi and pypi under the following projects: https://test.pypi.org/project/vision-validator-node/ and https://pypi.org/project/vision-validator-node/.
+You can install it to your project by using `pip install vision-validator-node`.

 ### 2.3  Prerequisites